wensby/aveslog/README.md

-# birding
+# Birding

-Tiny birding web application for learning purposes
+Dockerized, PostgreSQL database-backed, Python Flask web application for birding.
+The main purpose behind this project is for exploring, learning and improving my knowledge in some fundamental technologies such as Docker, PostgreSQL, Python, and Bootstrap.

 ## Running the app locally

 ### Starting

 The whole app can be run locally using the local-dev-docker.sh script.
 This script can also be run with a specific service name as argument, to rebuild and restart only the specified service.

 ### Mail

 As to not send real emails when testing the application locally, the dispatched emails are instead logged in the birding-web-service container through the flask app logging utility.
 The fact that no MAIL\_SERVER environment variable is set